Vyral/base-template/_posts/2021-11-24-if-youre-facing-foreclosure-you-still-have-options.md

 **You can listen to our full conversation in the video above or skip to each topic using the timestamps provided below for your convenience:**

-0:22 - What happens in the foreclosure process?
+0:22 — What happens in the foreclosure process?

-1:02 - Don’t abandon your home; you have options
+1:02 — Don’t abandon your home; you have options

-2:25 - How do you stop a foreclosure once the process starts?
+2:25 — How do you stop a foreclosure once the process starts?

-3:11 - What is a short sale, and how can you use it to prevent foreclosure?
+3:11 — What is a short sale, and how can you use it to prevent foreclosure?

-4:58 - Short sales affect your credit but not as much as a foreclosure
+4:58 — Short sales affect your credit but not as much as a foreclosure

-6:12 - Short sale specialists make everything go smoothly&nbsp;
+6:12 &nbsp;Short sale specialists make everything go smoothly&nbsp;

 If you have any questions about today’s topic, or if you want a referral for a great short sale specialist, please contact us via phone or email.
 We are always willing to help.